 Finding a New Home In 1979, the NPS moved the structure.
 The building was first moved across Fifth Avenue to a vacant lot on the northwest corner of Broadway and Fifth Avenue.
 Shortly afterwards it was moved across the street to the east side of Broadway just north of the Boss Bakery.
 It rested there for many years until restoration started on the Boss Bakery in 1985.
 The Goldberg was then moved to the middle of Block 24, Lot 8 and placed at an angle.
 The intent at the time was to align it along a remnant of the White Pass Trail.
 The idea was to use the Goldberg and several wall tents to create an outdoor exhibit depicting the very early appearance of Skagway before the street grid was established.
 This concept was abandoned a few years later as unworkable because of the small amount of land available.
 Rehabilitation work on the building started in 2001 and was completed in 2002.
 During that project, the building was moved to front on Fifth Avenue.
 In 2004 the Goldberg was moved a fifth time to make way for the recently acquired historic Ice House.
 Once the Ice House was moved to park property, the Goldberg was moved back again facing Fifth Avenue.

 In the fall of 2014 the Goldberg made another move, this time to back to Broadway on the alley between Fifth and Sixth avenues.
-It will be part of a new exhibit space about in the gold rush.
+It is part of a new exhibit space about women of the gold rush.